Amber Alert issued for 2-year-old boy abducted in North Texas, DPS says

 An Amber Alert has been issued for a 2-year-old Celina boy who authorities say was abducted Tuesday night in Celina.

-Authorities believed the boy was taken by Isaac Pugh and the child is in danger.
+Authorities believe the boy was taken by Isaac Pugh and that the child is in danger.

 Celina police have requested activation of an Arkansas Amber Alert for the boy.

-The boy is about 2-feet-6, weighs about 35 pounds, blonde hair, blue eyes and he was last seen wearing a diaper.
+The boy is about 2 feet 6 inches tall, weighs about 35 pounds, has blond hair and blue eyes, and he was last seen wearing a diaper.

 He was driving a white 2019 Toyota Tacoma with Texas plate MDT-1625.